27 Reasons to Never Eat Meat Again

 Some people are still so afraid of eating soy—whether that’s tofu, tempeh, or straight-up edamame—because of past claims that it could affect your body’s hormones and cause issues like cancer.
 What’s funny, though, is that it’s been proven to be totally safe and not increase your risk of cancer.
 In fact, it might actually reduce the risk.
-Meanwhile, the Food and Drug Administration (FDA) reports the world is still eating meat that’s pumped with all sorts of hormones—including estrogen, progesterone, and testosterone—to speed up animals’ growth so steaks, burgers, and chicken sandwiches get on your plate faster.
+Meanwhile, the Food and Drug Administration (FDA) reports the world is still eating meat that’s pumped with all sorts of hormones—including estrogen, progesterone, and testosterone—to speed up animals’ growth so steaks and burgers get on your plate faster.
 In many cases, the hormones in animal protein are the ones that actually cause problems, whether that’s upping your chances of cancer or heart attacks.
 Ironic, huh?

 Those “Free-Range” Labels Aren’t What They Seem

 Buying free-range animal products sounds a lot nicer, right?
 Unfortunately, that’s not the case for the animals.
 “When you actually get a look at most of these free-range farms, they frankly don’t work better or different than factory farms,” says Ashley Byrne, campaign specialist at PETA.
 “You still see the crowded conditions and animals being deprived of everything natural to them.
 Free-range basically means there’s a tiny little outdoor area that a lot of the birds can’t even reach because of the extreme overcrowding inside of the shed.
 The animals on so-called ‘free-range’ or ‘humane’ farms generally still go to the same slaughterhouses and endure the same terrifying journey and violent, painful deaths.”